-Personal Injury resulting from an Uber or Lyft Accident in Florida
+Personal Injury Resulting from Lyft or Uber Accidents in Florida

-Throughout the year many Americans depend on ride sharingride-hailingling companies to provide them a safe ride home.
-Since hailing a taxi cab has become a thing of the past, most people turn to their cellular devices and tap on apps like Uber and Lyft.
+Throughout the year, many Americans depend on ride-sharing companies, like Uber and Lyft, to provide them a safe ride home.
+This has brought a marked rise in Lyft and Uber accidents in Southwest Florida.
+Since hailing a taxi cab has become a thing of the past, most people turn to their cellular devices and tap on apps.
 Uber and Lyft are ride sharing or ride-hailing services which have been offering transportation services to billions of people in the U.S. and worldwide.

 - Uber has 40 million monthly active riders (TechCrunch)